Priyabartkumar/DSA/README.md

-These are the question which ia m practioning
+These are the question which ia m practioning daily